-Through smart ordering and improved access to inventory, you can sell vehicles before the period of free flooring ends.
+Through technology available today for smart ordering and improved access to inventory, you can sell vehicles before the period of free flooring ends.
 By doing this, you can earn \$7 - \$10 for each day remaining in the free flooring period.
 That can add up fast.